LouisClazz/DockerfileClazz/README.md

 To run a command into docker image you should use annotation [RUN](https://docs.docker.com/engine/reference/builder/#run)

-Now you have an image with all copied files before.
-But you will just need the content of the static build directory named `dist` into `/app` who resulting of the command `$ npm run build`.

-To keep the only important content `/app/dist` you should do a [multi stage](https://docs.docker.com/develop/develop-images/multistage-build/#name-your-build-stages) `Dockerfile` with name.
-Moreover you should render this static files with a proxy, I advise you to use this docker image `nginx:1.17-alpine` as base.

-I advise you to named your different stage.
-Actually you can copy the content of a build in a previous stage into another like this `COPY --from=stage-build` only if you named a previous stage like this `FROM node:lts-slim AS stage-build`.
-Now you could copy the content of `/app/dist` into `/usr/share/nginx/html/`.

->I created for you a file named `.dockerignore` who allow, like gitignore, to omit or no, copy of file or directory into an image.
-You should notice tha we have use a white-list system, allow only what you need.
-> _TIPS: if we add `!/app/dist` in `.dockerignore` it' cause of a  multi-stage_
+#### 🐳 1.2 Building the docker image.

-Now you could build the image with [docker build](https://docs.docker.com/engine/reference/commandline/build/) from the root of this project.
-You can use this option:
+Now that you wrote the Dockerfile for the frontend app, you can build the image using [docker build](https://docs.docker.com/engine/reference/commandline/build/) from the root of this project.
+Here's a list of usefull options:

-- Named or tagged the image
+- Name or tag the image
 - Specify a Dockerfile
 - Specify the path of the build